 Creative Nonfiction Prize

-This week we're publishing the five stories on the shortlist for the CBC Creative Nonfiction Prize.
-A joyous welcome, an uncertain birthday party, and a diagnosis: Linda Rosenbaum tells the story of her son Michael.
+We've published the five stories on the shortlist for the 2013 CBC Creative Nonfiction Prize.
+In "Wolf Howling at Moon" Linda Rosenbaum tells the story of her son Michael.

 I sit on the red ottoman by the fireplace, leaning towards the flame, rubbing my hands together to increase the warmth.
 Winters are cold on Toronto Island.
 I seldom sit still this time of year unless I make a fire.